-Alice: dogs have teeth, so they’re mammals.
+Alex: dogs have teeth, so they’re mammals.

 Bob: that’s not how you determine whether an animal is a mammal.

-Alice: I just checked Wikipedia and it says that dogs are mammals, so I was right.
+Alex: I just checked Wikipedia and it says that dogs are mammals, so I was right.

 Based on this, the inverse fallacy-fallacy has the following structure: